globocom/database-as-a-service/doc/troubleshooting.md

 The purpose of this guide is to serve as a troubleshooting knowledge base for DBaaS, helping the team to better communicate and avoiding that the same problem is rediscovered and solved multiple times by different developers.

+## EnvironmentError: mysql_config not found

+You might get this error for two reasons:

+1. You need to install mysql on your computer.

+2. After the installation, you didn't create the environment variable for mysql.

+    ```export PATH=$PATH:/usr/local/mysql/bin```

 ## Clang failed to find 'x11/xlib.h'